 ACA Intermediate Co 3, LLC;

 NM GRC Holdco, LLC;

 ACA Compliance Group Holdings, LLC; and

 Adviser Compliance Associates, LLC.

 User Consent to Policy

-By accessing, browsing, or using a Site, each User acknowledges that he or she has read, understands, agrees and consents to the terms and conditions of this Policy.
+By accessing, browsing, or using a Site, or following links through a Site to apply for employment with ACA, each User acknowledges that he or she has read, understands, agrees, and consents to the terms and conditions of this Policy.
 Each User consents to the collection, use, and disclosure of his or her information, including personal information, non-personal information, and anonymous browsing information (“Information”), pursuant to the terms of this Policy.
-If you do not consent to these terms and conditions, you should not access, browse, or use any Site or provide any Information to ACA US via any Site.
+If you do not consent to these terms and conditions, you should not access, browse, or use any Site or provide any Information to ACA via any Site.

 A. Personal Information

 We may collect personal information directly from you, including through your use of a Site, when you contact us or request information from us, when you apply for an employment opportunity with us, when you engage us for Services, or as a result of your attendance at one of our conferences or digital marketing events.
 With respect to personal information collected directly by ACA, including through a Site, we are the independent data controller responsible for your personal information.
 The information we collect directly from you typically consists of your contact information, including your name, address, business affiliation, business title, email address, and telephone number.

 We only use, disclose, or otherwise process personal information when we have a lawful basis for doing so under applicable law, including fulfilling our contractual obligations, complying with legal obligations, protecting the vital interests of a person, furthering our legitimate interests as a company and employer, and otherwise for reasons you have consented to such processing.